xari/xari-dev/content/blog/unnesting-arrays/index.md

 </div>

+This post explores how to unnest a collection of strings that are nested deep inside of an array of objects.

 Picking-up from where we left off in the previous post, we're now going to unnest the `ingredients.hops` array from each beer object.
 Well then use this new array to compile an array of the hops that Brewdog uses in its beers.